Welcome to our E-Safety page.

 Parent E-Safety Survey

-In March 2016 we conducted a Parent E-Safety survey to help us have a better understanding of any risks or knowledge gaps, so that we can help you in our upcoming Parent E-Safety Sessions.
+We conducted a Parent E-Safety survey to help us have a better understanding of any risks or knowledge gaps, so that we can help you in our upcoming Parent E-Safety Sessions.

 Grange Primary- How we protect our IT Network & Safe Management of Technology